WebAssembly/spec/proposals/js-string-builtins/Overview.md

 If a user wishes to polyfill these imports for some reason, or is running on a system without a builtin, these imports may be provided as normal through instantiation.

-## UTF8/WTF8 support

-As stated above in 'goals for builtins', builtins are intended to just wrap existing primitives and not invent new functionality.

-JS Strings are semantically a sequence of 16-bit code units (referred to as char codes in method naming), and there are no builtin operations on them to acquire a UTF-8 or WTF-8 view.
-This makes it difficult to write Wasm builtins for these encodings without introducing significant new logic to them.

-There is the Encoding API for `TextEncoder`/`TextDecoder` which can be used for UTF-8 support.
-However, this is technically a separate spec from JS and may not be available on all JS engines (in practice it's available widely).
-This proposal exposes UTF-8 data conversions using this API under separate `wasm:text-encoder` `wasm:text-decoder` interfaces which are available when the host implements these interfaces.

 ## String constants

 String constants may be defined in JS and made available to Wasm through a variety of means.